A Blocked Main Sewer Line is a Hazard

 Signs of a Blocked Sewer Line

-A foul smell emanating from a drain suggests one of two things: A blockage could be stopping excrement from washing away, and it remains there, sitting in your drain.
+A foul smell emanating from a drain suggests one of two things: A clogged sewer line could be stopping excrement from washing away, and it remains there, sitting in your drain.
 Or, the smell could come from bacteria that feed on solid waste and produce a foul-smelling hydrogen sulphide gas.
-Neither is desirable, and both are signs of blockage.
+Neither is desirable, and both are signs of blockage in your sewage system.

 Backed Up Drains